nwoow/GolangMVC-CRUD/README.md

 You can install all packages before running the code:

-After installing packages simpley run this:
+After installing packages simply run this:

 	go run main.go